 I studied German at Missouri State and at the University of Marburg.
 After finishing my bachelor’s, I did graduate work in theology and intercultural studies at Trinity Divinity School in Chicago.
-For two years after graduation, I did full-time fundraising in the non-profit sector, then I took a position teaching theology while continuing my freelance writing.
+For two years after graduation, I did full-time fundraising in the non-profit sector, then I took a position teaching theology in Berlin, Germany, where I lived for 3 years.
 I speak German at the C2 or near native level.

 My published articles touch on topics as wide-ranging as relationships, forgiveness, time, money, cinematography, and the relationship between design and theology.
 My first book, an modern-language adaptation of a fascinating theological treatise from 1765, was published by Navpress in July 2014.
 If you’re interested, see my notes on writing in general, on publishing, on submitting your first article, and on why I think blogging is a poor use of time.